Joe Concha, hour number three of the Sean Hannity Show, 800-941-Sean, 800-941.

 Of course you saw it coming.

-And the fact that we have to now still have Joe Biden as our pet president for the next 44 days is beyond insulting.
+And the fact that we have to now still have Joe Biden as our president for the next 44 days is beyond insulting.

-When he dropped out in July, he should have resigned as well, but we know why he didn't do that, Greg, because then Kamala Harris would become president, and she would literally have to own everything from this administration instead of running as the change candidate.
+But we know why he didn't do that, Greg, because then Kamala Harris would become president, and she would literally have to own everything from this administration instead of running as the change candidate.

-So they tried to use this game, but thank God it didn't work, and now we have uh Donald Trump for the next four years.
+And now we have a Donald Trump for the next four years.

-You gotta go all the way back to Jimmy Carter.
+You've got to go all the way back to Jimmy Carter.

 And I would argue that Carter wasn't remotely half as bad as what we've seen.